manoj19-github/manoj19-github/README.md

-In present I am working as a MERN stack developer at MSQUBE Technology PVT solutions.
-I am very good in Frontend development as well as Javascript backend development and also react native and flutter for mobile app development
+In present I am working as a Software developer at MSQUBE Technology PVT solutions with overall 2 years of working experience in MERN stack domain.
+I am very good in Frontend development as well as backend development using Django and NodeJS and also react native for  mobile app development

 * 🌍  I'm based in Kolkata